-The Linksys Velop and the Netgear Orbi are some of the newest and most interesting devices to be released these last few months, both of these WiFi systems targeting the same audience (the people who own a larger home, where it is close to impossible to cover every spot with that sweet WiFi), but each of these devices has a very different approach.
+The Linksys Velop and the Netgear Orbi are two of the most popular networking devices to be released the last couple of years, both the Orbi and Linksys Velop targeting the same audience (the people who own a larger home, where it is close to impossible to cover every spot with that sweet WiFi), but each of these WiFi systems has implemented a very different approach.

-The Linksys Velop aims to change the way the previous wireless mesh systems operated, by adding a new 5GHz radio for a better load balance and a better backhaul handling, while the Netgear Orbi actually challenges the whole concept of the wireless mesh, by taking the older router + extender approach and making huge improvements into its functionality (no more halved speeds) by once again, adding an additional radio, but this time especially dedicated only to the backhaul traffic (therefore aiming at bypassing the crippling performance of a generic wireless extender).
+The Linksys Velop aims to change the way the previous wireless mesh systems operated, by adding a new 5GHz radio for a better load balance and a better backhaul handling, while the Netgear Orbi actually challenges the whole concept of the wireless mesh, by taking the traditional router + satellites approach and making huge improvements into its functionality (no more halved speeds) by once again, adding an additional 5GHz radio, but this time especially dedicated only to the backhaul traffic (therefore aiming at bypassing the crippling performance of a generic wireless extender).

-The emergence of these two systems highlights the increased interest towards the wireless home systems, instead of the good ol’ single unit router, but, of course, Linksys and Netgear are not the only players in the field.
-The more recent Google WiFi has proven to be successful into its simplicity and the older Luma, Eero and Ubiquiti AmpliFi have evolved a lot from their initial release and can provide stable networks and a reasonable throughput (Eero has actually entered the tri-band realm with its new second generation WiFi system).
+The emergence of these two systems shows the increased interest towards the wireless home systems, instead of the good ol’ single unit router, but, of course, Linksys and Netgear are not the only players in the field.
+The dual-band Google WiFi has proven to be successful into its simplicity and the older Luma, Eero first generation and Ubiquiti AmpliFi HD have evolved a lot from their initial release and can provide stable networks and a reasonable throughput (Eero has actually entered the tri-band realm with its new second generation WiFi system).
 That being said, let’s see what are the main differences and similarities between the Linksys Velop and Netgear Orbi and see which approach to a WiFi system is the best.

 The Linksys Velop follows a similar design style as the Netgear Orbi, both systems featuring taller-than-average router units, made of white plastic and covered by a matte finish (so it won’t retain any fingerprints).
-The first significant differences are of course, the shape, but also the role of each device in a kit.
-The Linksys Velop comes as a one unit, two-unit or three-unit kit, while the Netgear Orbi is, so far available as a one router, as a router and a satellite or as a router + two satellites.
+The first significant difference is of course, the shape, but also the role of each device in the kit.
+The Linksys Velop comes as a one unit, two-unit or three-unit kit, while the Netgear Orbi is also so far available as a one router, as a router and a satellite or as a router + two satellites.

 One other thing that these two WiFi systems have in common is the use of a LED which shows the status of the device and the network by displaying different colours.
 The Velop has a small round LED on the top which will be blue if everything is working properly, will blink a purple colour when the node has paired with the app and at the moment it becomes solid purple, the setup process can be initiated.
 Additionally, the LED is flashing a red colour if the router lost the connection to the main node, while solid red signifies a complete loss of Internet connection (if the node is placed too far, then the LED will be solid yellow).